Generative Sampling in Bundle Tractography using Autoencoders (GESTA): Experiments

-The autoencoder trained on each of the mentioned data is maintained unmodified with respect to \citet{Legarreta:MIA:2021} for the upcoming experiments.
+The autoencoder trained on each of the mentioned data is maintained unmodified (and was trained using the same parameters for the TractoInferno dataset) with respect to \citet{Legarreta:MIA:2021} for the upcoming experiments.

 Appropriate bundles were extracted from each dataset's test set of anatomically plausible streamlines to be seeded separately in GESTA.
 For the ``Fiber Cup'' dataset, the bundle assignments were obtained using the ground truth bundle endpoints.
 The bundles for the ISMRM 2015 Tractography Challenge dataset were obtained using the Tractometer tool \citep{Cote:MIA:2013, Maier-Hein:NatureComm:2017}.
-The Tractometer tool was similarly employed to obtain the bundles of interest for the HCP dataset, as the data had been registered to the ISMRM 2015 Tractography Challenge data space.
-Finally, the BIL\&GIN callosal homotopic data were segmented from the FINTA-determined plausible streamlines according to twenty-six (\num{26}) gyral homotopic regions of interest of the JHU template \citep{Zhang:Neuroimage:2010}.
+The BIL\&GIN callosal homotopic data were segmented from the FINTA-determined plausible streamlines according to twenty-six (\num{26}) gyral homotopic regions of interest of the JHU template \citep{Zhang:Neuroimage:2010}.
+Finally, the bundles for the TractoInferno dataset were extracted using RecoBundlesX \citep{Garyfallidis:Neuroimage:2018, Rheault:PhD:2020}, as proposed by the dataset authors.
 Section \ref{subsec:acronyms} summarizes the bundle and segment naming used in this work.

-To demonstrate GESTA's ability to improve the white matter spatial coverage of a tractogram, we subsample the streamlines in the mentioned datasets' test sets at different rates, and measure the bundle overlap (or the white matter volume) provided by the generative tractogram.
-Starting from a \textit{complete} (\num{100}{\percent} set) of plausible streamlines for each bundle, different subsets are generated ($P${\percent} sets) by bundle-wise subsampling to serve as seeds.
+To demonstrate GESTA's ability to improve the white matter spatial coverage of a tractogram, we pull a subset of the streamlines in the mentioned datasets' test sets at different rates, and measure the performance on the generative tractogram.
+Starting from a \textit{complete} (\num{100}{\percent} set) of plausible streamlines for each bundle, different subsets are generated ($P${\percent} sets) by bundle-wise subsampling to serve as seeds for the ``Fiber Cup'', ISMRM 2015 Tractography Challenge, and BIL\&GIN datasets, and a fixed number $S$ of seed streamlines is used for the TractoInferno dataset.
 The generative tractography framework is then run to extract new, complete, plausible streamlines from such seeds without requiring any iterative propagation procedure to induce an improvement on the measured feature.